14 Quick Stress Relievers For Women (Not Exercise or Sleep!)

 Eating more dark chocolate is a habit I think we can all get used to.🍫😋

-Not only is dark chocolate delicious, but it’s also nutritious and has many health benefits, including reducing stress, lowering blood pressure, reducing the risk of heart disease, and improving brain function.
+Dark chocolate is delicious and nutritious and has many health benefits, including reducing stress, lowering blood pressure, reducing the risk of heart disease, and improving brain function.
 (4)

 The trick is to get a good quality dark chocolate that contains at least 70% cocoa.
 The best dark chocolate should have few ingredients, and cocoa or chocolate liquor should be listed first.
 (5)